NCI-HTAN-Jamborees/Heterogeneity-Ancestry-and-Tumor-Progression/README.md

 gridExtra

 ### Results:
 We generated reduced-dimensionality (UMAP) visualization plots and bar plots of single epithelial cells in transcriptome space for normal and premalignant data by ancestry [Results folder].
-The following results are for the VAL (Validation) data.
+The following results are for the VAL (Validation) set.
+Overall, Black individuals had the highest prevalence of tubular adenomas, which is associated with increased risk of colorectal cancer.

 Figure 1: UMAP of epithelial data by ancestry and tissue type
 ![image](https://github.com/user-attachments/assets/9022897f-04b0-425e-a989-f34d54e4da71)